McDonnell F-101 Voodoo: F-101B / CF-101B / EF-101B

 Between 1963 and 1966, F-101Bs were upgraded under the Interceptor Improvement Program (IIP; also known as "Project Bold Journey"), being outfitted with a fire control system enhancement against hostile ECM and an infrared sighting and tracking (IRST) system in the nose in place of the in-flight refueling probe.

 The F-101B was produced in greater numbers than the F-101A and F-101C, with a total of 479 being delivered by the end of production in 1961.
 Most of these were delivered to the Air Defense Command (ADC) beginning in January 1959.
 The only foreign customer for the F-101B was Canada, where it was locally referred to as the CF-101 Voodoo.

 The F-101B was withdrawn from ADC service between 1968 and 1971, with many surviving USAF aircraft transferred to the Air National Guard (replacing F-102s), serving until 1982.
-The last Voodoo in US service (F-101B-105-MC, AF Ser.
-No. 58-300) was finally retired by the 2nd Fighter Weapons Squadron at Tyndall AFB, Florida on 21 September 1982.
+The last Voodoo in US service was flown on 14 April 1983 by Lt Col Daniel Burchfield, Director of Operations,475th Test Squadron, Tyndall AFB, FL.